CDCR-California Medical Facility (CMF)

 You can support your loved ones at CMF on InmateAid, if you have any immediate questions contact the facility directly at 707-448-6841.

-The CMF stands as a correctional facility hospital situated at 1600 California Dr in Vacaville, CA. Operated by the Department of Corrections, these State Hospitals serve as venues for the evaluation and treatment of inmates sentenced for such purposes.
+The CMF stands as a correctional facility hospital situated at 1600 California Dr in Vacaville, CA. Operated by the California Department of Corrections, these State Hospitals serve as venues for the evaluation and treatment of inmates sentenced for such purposes.
 Individuals undergo assessment and treatment before any new evaluation of their stability is undertaken.

 California DOC medical facilities comprise various housing levels catering to different security needs.
 These levels include Level I, featuring open dormitories without a secure perimeter, Level II with open dormitories and secure perimeter fences with armed coverage, and Level III offering individual cells, fenced perimeters, and armed coverage.